Drake Baldwin

 Drake Randall Baldwin (born March 28, 2001) is an American professional baseball catcher for the Atlanta Braves of Major League Baseball (MLB).

-He made his MLB debut in 2025.
+Baldwin played college baseball at Missouri State University and was selected by the Braves in the third round of the 2022 MLB draft.
+He made his MLB debut in 2025, in which year he won NL Rookie of the Year.
+Baldwin was named to his first All-Star game in 2026.

 Amateur career

 Baldwin attended Madison West High School in Madison, Wisconsin, where he played baseball and ice hockey.
 As a junior in 2018, he led the state of Wisconsin with 43 goals scored.
 In hockey, Baldwin was a center and left wing.

 Baldwin enrolled at Missouri State University to play college baseball for the Missouri State Bears.
 He played in 17 games during a shortened season in 2020, and then played 43 games in 2021, batting .291 with four home runs and 24 RBI.
 During the summer of 2020, he played in the Northwoods League for the K-Town Bobbers, returning in 2021 to play for the Madison Mallards, where he batted .316 with four home runs over 52 games.
 Baldwin became a strong prospect for the upcoming draft as a junior in 2022, in which he hit .341 with 19 home runs and 70 runs batted in over 60 games.